crossdb-org/crossdb/README.md

 > **NOTE**
 > This project was redesigned and rewritten from scratch.
-> It's still in early development stage, so please **DO NOT** use in your project now.
+> It's still in early development stage, so please DO NOT use in your project now.

 # Introduction

-**CrossDB** is a super high-performance embedded and server RDBMS.
+**CrossDB** is a super high-performance lightweight embedded and server SQL RDBMS.
 It's developed for high performance scenarios with main memory can hold whole DB.

 ## Features